Trithemius's catalog of magic (or "necromantic") books

 J-PB: ... incipit of the prologue of the liber Samayn, sixth book of the Latin translation of the Liber Razielis, preserved separately in the ms. Munich, Clm 51, fol.
 111-123v (15th century) and in the ms. Amsterdam, BPH114, pp. 138-173.

 [8] Next, there is one work which they call The Book of the Perfection of Saturn, and it begins: “Able, the son of Adam discovered this book.
-How foolish and careless the presumption of these reckless men, who are not afraid to attribute their superstitions to the holy and innocent Abel.
+How foolish and careless [C: defiled] the presumption of these reckless men, who are not afraid to attribute their superstitions to the holy and innocent Abel.

 [8] Possibly Liber Saturni, seventh part of the Liber septem planetarum ex scientia Abel, but the incipit differs.

 [9] Likewise there is another pestilential Book of the Four Kings, titled that from the number of demons, the beginning of which varies, and one begins thus: “Whoever of the magical art.”
 Others begin otherwise.
-And they dare to attribute this cursed work to saint Cyprian the Martyr, which was to be forbidden with the supreme penalty.
+And they dare to attribute this cursed work to saint Cyprian the Martyr, which is to be forbidden with the supreme penalty.

 [9] (eTK 1603G).